ForAllSecure/healthcare-ci-pipelines/README.md

 ```

 Integration within your project's CI system may differ depending on the platform and code development flow you use.

 ## List of Security Checks

 [FDA pre-market cybersecurity guidelines](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/cybersecurity-medical-devices-quality-system-considerations-and-content-premarket-submissions) for submission include vulnerability scanning as a requirement.
 Specifically, the categories:

-1. Abuse or misuse cases, malformed and unexpected inputs;
+1. Abuse or misuse cases, malformed and unexpected inputs; Robustness and Fuzz testing.
-  - Robustness.
-  - Fuzz testing.
 2. Attack surface analysis;
 3. Vulnerability chaining;
 4. Closed box testing of known vulnerability scanning;